LCD Soundsystem: Holiday Special, concert residencies and collaborations (2020–2023)

 LCD Soundsystem was the musical guest for the February 26, 2022, episode of Saturday Night Live's 47th season, which was hosted by John Mulaney.
 Breaking with tradition of musical guests performing new material, the band performed the songs "Thrills" and "Yr City's a Sucker" from their debut studio album for the episode.
 Additionally, the band collectively appeared in a sketch during the episode, where they portrayed members of the Guardian Angels.
 In March 2022, Murphy posted an update to the band's Facebook page explaining their direction for 2022, stating that the band collectively desired playing live shows without having to promote an album.
 Murphy, Whang, Mahoney, and Pope reunited with former member Phil Mossman to perform together as LCD Soundsystem at a DFA Records 20th anniversary show on March 26.
 LCD Soundsystem began their 2022 run of concert residencies in March 2022 at Franklin Music Hall in Philadelphia, Pennsylvania, lasting four nights.
 Through the rest of the year, they performed a four-night residency at the Roadrunner in Boston, Massachusetts, a six-night residency at the O2 Academy in Brixton, London, and an eight-night residency at the Fox Oakland Theatre and Warfield Theatre in the San Francisco Bay Area.
 Also in August, Variety reported that the band had contributed to the soundtrack for Noah Baumbach's 2022 film White Noise with a new song titled "New Body Rhumba".
 It was released as a single on September 30, 2022.
 On the same day, the band announced another 20-date residency at Brooklyn Steel, running from mid-November through December 2022.

 On January 31, 2023, AEG (Anschutz Entertainment Group) Presents announced that the band would be one of three headline acts at the inaugural Re:SET Concert Series.
+In November and December, LCD Soundsystem embarked on the Tri Boro Tour, playing 12 shows in New York City comprising four shows each at Brooklyn Steel, Manhattan's Terminal 5 and Queens' Knockdown Center.
+On October 18, 2023, the band Idles released the single, "Dancer," which featured LCD Soundsystem members James Murphy and Nancy Whang performing backing vocals.

+Upcoming fifth studio album (2024–present)

+On October 22, 2024, NTS Radio aired "X-Ray Eyes", the band's first release since "New Body Rhumba".
+In a press release released on November 1, 2024, Murphy revealed that the band was recording a new album in between concert dates and festival performances.
+The band again played a long run of New York City winter shows, this time featuring 12 dates all at the Knockdown Center through November and December 2024.
+It was then announced in February 2025 that the band will be playing an eight-night residency at the Brixton Academy, London in June.

+In June 2025 the band released an edit of This is Happening track "Home" by British musician Tom Sharkett, first to streaming services and later as a 12" vinyl single.